Eve: Christianity

 Some Early Church Fathers interpreted 2Cor.11:3 and 1Tim.2:13–14 that the Apostle Paul promoted the silence and submission of women due to Eve's deception by the serpent, her tempting Adam to eat the forbidden fruit, and transgressing by eating of the fruit herself.

 Tertullian told his female listeners, in the early 2nd century, that they "are the devil's gateway", and went on to explain that all women are responsible for the death of Christ: "On account of your desert – that is, death – even the Son of God had to die."
-Saint Augustine, in his excursuses on the fall narrative in Genesis, which led to the Catholic doctrine of original sin, blamed Adam for sin rather than Eve.
+The Church Father Augustine of Hippo, in his excursuses on the fall narrative in Genesis, which led to the Catholic doctrine of original sin, blamed Adam for sin rather than Eve.
 His reasoning was that, because sin lies in the soul and not the body and because he understood reproductive intercourse to comprise a material (bodily) contribution from the female and a spiritual (soul) contribution from the male, then original sin could not be based upon the transgressions of Eve.
 Rather, her sin was both forgivable, because she was deceived by the serpent, and lacked consequences for human history, because she could not transmit sin to her descendants.
 Adam, on the other hand, had full knowledge of his sin and out of lust chose a life of sin with the woman over a life with God.
 This Augustinian teaching is also rooted in Paul: "sin entered the world through one man."
 (Rom 5:12).
-Gregory of Tours reported that in the Third Council of Mâcon (585 CE), attended by 43 bishops, one bishop maintained that woman could not be included under the term "man" as she was responsible for Adam's sin, and had a deficient soul.
+Gregory of Tours reported that in the Third Council of Mâcon (585 CE), attended by 43 bishops, one bishop maintained that "woman" could not be included under the term "man" as she were responsible for Adam's sin, and had a deficient soul.
 However, his case was declined and did not press the issue further.

-The Catholic Church by ancient tradition recognizes Eve as a saint, alongside Adam, and the traditional liturgical feast of Saints Adam and Eve has been celebrated on 24 December since the Middle Ages in many European nations, including Estonia, Germany, Hungary, Lithuania, and the Scandinavian nations, often merging with pre-existing pagan festivals such as Yule.
+While Adam and Eve are not called saints in ordinary reference, historical or scriptural, the Catholic Church by ancient tradition, had in the former General Roman Calendar a commemoration for Adam and Eve on 24 December since the Middle Ages.
+The commemoration of Adam and Eve was set on 24 December, the eve of the birth of Christ, "the Second Adam" as the Apostle Paul calls him.